nalendro16/nalendro16/README.md

 Hello, my name is Nalendro im graduate in electrical engineer i had interrest on Front End Developer using Vue.js.
 Other than that i know how to build a website using PHP, wether it using Laravel, or Native PHP.
 I learn about Embeded system technology too using C/C++ language on Arduino.
 I can use any sensors, modules and  i understand about IOT using ESP8266.

   * 👷 I’m currently working as IT Staff
-  * 🍀 I’m learning JavaScript, Kotlin, PHP and C/C++
+  * 🍀 I’m learning JavaScript
-  * 📚 I Learn on How to Build Android Apps using Kotlin, Make Hybrid Apps using React-Native, and I start my Own IoT dashboard using PHP for API and C/C++ for Hardware
   * 🚞 As Electrical Engineer I have experience using NodeMcu, Arduino and PLC
   * 🔎 I’m looking to collaborate on build a project as Front End Developer